vaska80s/sampleTask/uploaderBot/README.md

 ## Docker

-You can create and run Docker container from supplied Dockerfile, this requires Internet connection.
-To do this run following command in ```sampleTask\uploaderBot``` directory:
+You can create and run a Docker container from supplied Dockerfile, this option requires Internet connection.
+To do this, run following commands in ```sampleTask\uploaderBot``` directory:

 ```sh
 $ cd sampleTask\uploaderBot